collective/collective.formcriteria/src/collective/formcriteria/README.txt

 selectable sort links on the batch macro.
 See collective/formcriteria/criteria/sort.txt for more details.

-Also provided is an alternative display layout that uses the folder contents table.
+A CSV export action is also provided which provides a link to users allowing them to download the collections results, subject to the user's query in the CSV format.
+This allows collections to be used, for example, in conjunction with spreadsheet software for ad-hoc reporting or limited export to other systems.

+A folder contents table display layout is also included.
 This layout is not yet fully functional but provides the basis for some very rich site admin functionality.

 WARNING: Uninstall
 ==================